-Step 12 -The impeller running clearance is controlled by adjusting the bearing cartridge position in the pedestal.
+Step 13 (Size 150 (6x4) and Smaller) Running Clearance Setting - On pumps size 150 (6x4) and smaller, the impeller running clearance is controlled by adjusting the bearing cartridge position in the pedestal.
 While this adjustment is primarily intended for controlling the impeller running clearance in an expeller sealed pump that is experiencing low expeller performance, this adjustment can be employed to move the bearing cartridge backwards, thus reducing the expeller running clearance.
 However, controlling the expeller running clearance in such a manner will shorten the life of the pump due to an increase in the wear rate resulting from the increase in impeller running clearance and may result in loss of performance.